-Out of the 52 patients, 4 (7.7%) “had convincing evidence of Babesia microti co-infection,” writes Wormser.
-These patients, along with 2 additional cases of suspected Babesia, were highlighted in the article.
+Babesia early lyme co-infection is more common than many clinicians realize.
+In a study of 52 patients with early Lyme disease, 4 (7.7%) “had convincing evidence of Babesia microti co-infection,” writes Wormser.
+These patients, along with 2 additional suspected cases, highlight why Babesia should be on every clinician’s radar.

 Patient 1: 69-year-old with fever on day 4 of amoxicillin therapy.
 Positive for B. microti by blood smear and DNA by PCR.